 It is possible to take computer classes.
 They are very cheap these days.
 A cheaper option could be to get someone to teach you how to effectively use a computer system to its full potential.

 ICT is slipping into every industry and one way or the other, changing things.
 Hence, the library is no exception.

 Computer literacy is essential for everyone.
 If you want to remain relevant in any industry, most especially the library sector, you must acquaint yourself with the computer.

 2. Web literacy

 The idea of a global village was first theorized by Marshall McLuhan in the 1960s.
-The social media has turned the world into a small community that makes the distribution of information faster and easier.
+Social media has turned the world into a small community that makes the distribution of information faster and easier.

-The social media has come as the third phase of the internet revolution.
-It consists of email/computer systems, basics of the internet, how the internet works and all sort of niches.
+Social media has come as the third phase of the internet revolution.
+It consists of email/computer systems, basics of the internet, how the internet works, and all sorts of niches.

-Although the web is where the majority of educational and other contents are stored, social media also holds relevance because trends often start from there.
+Although the web is where the majority of educational and other content are stored, social media also holds relevance because trends often start from there.

 Therefore, as a librarian, you need to familiarize yourself with the web and media.
 This will help you serve your readers better.
 Also, since authors create more and more e-books.
 You should be able to advise readers properly on the sites they could find books.
 These books need not be in the typical hard copy.

 It is also very important that you filter out fake information from the real ones on the internet.